severndelta/website/content/jobs/operator.md

 #### Main duties:

-- Running of production machines producing wet wipes and laundry sheets
+- Running of production machines producing wet wipes and laundry sheets.
-- Operating, monitoring, controlling and cleaning all plant and associated equipment
+- Operating, monitoring, controlling and cleaning all plant and associated equipment.
-- Packing and manual handling as required
+- Packing and manual handling as required.
-- Working in an accurate, efficient and cost-effective manner in order to meet production schedules
+- Working in an accurate, efficient and cost-effective manner in order to meet production schedules.

 #### Requirements:

-- Experience in machine operating desirable
+- Experience in machine operating is desirable
 - Enthusiastic and willing to learn
 - Attention to detail
 - Referenceable work history